-- ✓ Employees, court personnel, and visitors are required to wear face coverings or masks when in a community setting including entering and exiting the courthouse, entering and exiting the Clerk's office, and all common areas, including elevators, hallways, restrooms, the jury assembly rooms, and indoor parking garages. - ✓ Employees are permitted to remove their face coverings or masks during the work day when they are in a cubicle or private office, assuming social distancing guidelines are maintained.
-Face coverings or masks must be available for wear when coming in close proximity to other staff. - ✓ Masks will be available to all employees through the Clerk's office.
-The Court Security Officers will have a limited supply of masks available for visitors who enter the courthouses without one. - ✓ Six-foot social distancing is critical to slowing the spread of the virus and must be observed.
+- ✓ Employees, court personnel, and visitors are required to wear face coverings or masks when entering and exiting the courthouse, entering and exiting the Clerk's office, and all common areas, including elevators, hallways, restrooms, the jury assembly rooms, and indoor parking garages. - ✓ Employees are permitted to remove their face coverings or masks during the work day if they are working in a private office not shared with any other individual. - ✓ Masks will be available to all employees through the Clerk's office.
+The Court Security Officers will have a limited supply of masks available for visitors who enter the courthouses without one. - $\checkmark$ Six-foot social distancing is mandatory to slowing the spread of the virus and must be observed.

-In-Court Masking and Social Distancing Protocols:
+In-Court Face Covering/ Masking and Social Distancing Protocols: